 It looks like the private sector is not the only one interested in blockchain technology.
 Even public administration and institutions intend to use some form of it.
 The word is that 90% of the countries in the world want a piece of the pie when it comes to blockchain usage.

-You’re probably wondering what’s the all hype about this tech, and whether it’s really worth all the news headlines.
+You’re probably wondering what’s all hype about this tech, and whether it’s really worth all the news headlines.
 The truth is, it could come particularly handy for operations related to public administration.

 Let’s just say that this innovative high-tech offers a new and transparent way of keeping records.
 For example, your personal data might be stored on a blockchain-based network, which is now becoming a standard practice, according to blockchain statistics.